 - Remove or turn the pedals inwards

-Click on the link below to download the applicable procedures from where you will be flying from:
+Click on the relevant link below to download the applicable bike transport procedures from your point of departure:

-Should you be flying from East London or George, please call the kulula.com Contact Centre on 0861 KULULA (585852) to make arrangements for transportation of your bike.
+Should you be flying from East London or George International Airport, please call our Contact Centre on 0861 KULULA (585852) to make arrangements for the transportation of your bike.